diogo-rossi/dataparsers/src/dataparsers/__init__.md

     ((XYZYX))

 This way, you can let `parse()` do the job of calling the appropriate function after argument parsing is complete.
-According to the `argparse` documentation, associating functions with actions like this is typically the easiest way to handle the different actions for each of your subparsers.
+According to the `argparse` documentation, [associating functions with actions like this is typically the easiest way to handle the different actions for each of your subparsers](https://github.com/python/cpython/blob/main/Doc/library/argparse.rst#L1939-L1941).

 #### 2. Using subparser name

-If it is necessary to check the name of the subparser that was invoked, the "subparsers group" `str` field created with the `subparsers()` function will work::
+If it is necessary to check the name of the subparser that was invoked, the `str` field "subparsers group" created with the `subparsers()` function will work::

     >>> from dataclasses import dataclass